transcom/mymove/docs/adr/index.md

 # Architectural Decision Log

-This log lists the architectural decisions for DP3 server-side code.
+This log lists the architectural decisions for DP3 server- and client-side code.

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->